Dominion Energy's (D) CEO Tom Farrell on Q1 2020 Results - Earnings Call Transcript

 Steve Fleishman

-Thanks, good morning and hope all of you doing well.
-Jim I’m looking forward to the full monty roll forward.
+Thanks, good morning and hope all of you are doing well.
+Jim, I’m looking forward to the Full Monty roll forward.

 Jim Chapman